VeniVidiReliqui/split_print/README.md

 If you want to modify the keymap.c for your own custom layout, checkout the [QMK keycodes](https://beta.docs.qmk.fm/using-qmk/simple-keycodes/keycodes_basic) so you know what to add into the keymap.

 ## Areas of Improvement
-There are a few things that I recognize could be better, considering this was my first time using these tools or building a keyboard.
-I should address these if I attempt a second build.

-- A cutaway in case_left_dovetail should be added to accomodate the TRRS jack without needing to sand a cutout after printing.
-- The sides of the case could be a little thicker to allow for nut and screw holes that have a wider tolerance.
-This will help hardware fit and help prevent cracking of the case when tightening the hardware.
+This will be an evolving project with each keyboard I build, so I'm tracking things to address in future builds below.

 - The left-most key column should use a different input pin on the Teensy.
-The current pin is shared with the LED and has the unintended side-effect of illuminating the LED at all times and driving it slightly brighter when a key in the left column is depressed.
-Oops...
+The current pin is shared with the LED and has the unintended side-effect of illuminating the LED at all times while driving it slightly brighter when a key in the left column is depressed.
-- The case could add a slight angle to the keys to improve ergonomics.
+- Ergonomics could be a greater consideration, with the case angled in whatever direction necessary to improve the typing experience.